Photoshop Techniques - Breathing New Life into Old Images

 Below is another image where I darkened the water surrounding the bird.
 Originally, darkening the water selectively without affecting the other areas was a tedious process and required some destructive edits.

 Now, I can use luminosity masks which allows very specific selections of tones, as you see below.

 Rather than ‘hand picking’ the areas I want to edit, I can direct the masking to select the tones and then refine the selection so that edited portions appear natural.
 I can do this with one or two clicks of a button rather than spending time finely adjusting the edges of the selection.
 Here is the new version of the image which includes some additional enhancements.

 Below is an example of an image where I used multiple luminosity masks.
 The first image is the original, the next two are luminosity masks followed by the revived version.

 The image below is an original from an old camera.
-After applying ‘Super Resolution’ I cropped out most of the bird on the right.
+After applying ‘Super Resolution’ I cropped out most of the flying bird.
 The overlapping wing feathers were removed using Photoshop’s cloning and content aware tools.
 Next I added a vignette to slightly darken the edges of the frame.
 Vignetting can be added in Camera Raw or you can use the gradient tool to add a mask that allows selective darkening of the edges.
 Here is the final cropped and vignetted image.

 These are only a few examples of old images brought back to life with new edits, but I hope they have inspired you to go back to those old images and breathe new life into them.
 Because much of the editing performed requires finely tuned selections, knowledge of Photoshop layers and masks is essential.
-To help you out, I have previous blogs on using layers and masks that you may wish to check out:
+To help you out, I have previous blogs on using layers and masks:

 Thanks for looking on and consider taking a workshop with me here in south Florida.
 And while visiting, you may sign up for a Photoshop tutorial as well.
 Please check out my website and feel free to contact me at email@example.com.